847 Naval Air Squadron

+The squadron was active in the later years of the Second World War, utilising the Grumman Avenger.
+In the late fifties, it operated the Fairey Gannet, particularly during the Cyprus Emergency.
+Throughout the sixties, it flew the Westland Whirlwind, providing support for Royal Marines deployments abroad, and by 1970, it transitioned to the Westland Wessex.
+Additionally, it operated the Westland Wessex briefly in 1982, especially during the Falklands conflict.
+From the mid-nineties onward, the squadron utilised the Westland Lynx and Westland Gazelle across various operational theatres internationally, eventually transitioning to the AgustaWestland Wildcat in 2014.

+History

 Second World War

+847 Naval Air Squadron was first formed at RNAS Lee-on-Solent (HMS Daedalus), Hampshire as a Torpedo Bomber Reconnaissance (TBR) unit on 1 June 1943, equipped with twelve Fairey Barracuda torpedo and dive bomber aircraft.
+It conducted its initial training at RNAS Fearn (HMS Owl), Scottish Highlands and RNAS Machrihanish (HMS Landrail), Argyll and Bute.
+The squadron's strength was subsequently reduced to nine aircraft prior to its integration into the 21st Naval TBR Wing.

-847 Naval Air Squadron was first formed at Lee-on-Solent on 1 June 1943, equipped with the Fairey Barracuda torpedo bomber.
-After working up, the squadron deployed aboard the aircraft carrier HMS Illustrious in November 1943.
-Illustrious sailed for the Indian Ocean at the end of December, arriving at Colombo in Ceylon (now Sri Lanka) on 30 January 1944.
-On 19 April 1944, the squadron took part in Operation Cockpit, a raid by aircraft from Illustrious and the American carrier USS Saratoga against Sabang.
-The squadron took part in a raid by Illustrious's air wing against Port Blair on 19 June, but disbanded at Trincomalee in Ceylon on 30 June, its personnel and aircraft being absorbed into 810 Naval Air Squadron.
+After working up, the squadron deployed aboard the name ship of her class, the aircraft carrier HMS Illustrious in November 1943.
+HMS Illustrious sailed for the Indian Ocean at the end of December, arriving at Colombo in Ceylon (now Sri Lanka) on 30 January 1944.
+Aside from a short deployment aboard the light aircraft carrier HMS Unicorn, the squadron alternated its operations between HMS Illustrious and the shore bases at the RN Air Section at RAF China Bay or RNAS Katukurunda (HMS Ukussa), both Ceylon.

+On 19 April 1944, the squadron took part in Operation Cockpit, a raid by aircraft from HMS Illustrious and the American carrier USS Saratoga against Sabang.
+The squadron took part in a raid by HMS Illustrious's air wing against Port Blair on 19 June, but disbanded at Trincomalee in Ceylon on 30 June, its personnel and aircraft being absorbed into 810 Naval Air Squadron.

-Post-war operations
+Gannet (1956-1959)

-The squadron reformed at RNAS Eglinton, near Derry in Northern Ireland, on 17 March 1956, equipped with three Fairey Gannet A.S.1 anti-submarine aircraft.
-It deployed to Nicosia in Cyprus on 8 April, with the role of carrying patrols to stop ships smuggling arms to insurgents during the Cyprus Emergency.
-The squadron received newer Gannet A.S.4s in June 1958, but returned to the United Kingdom in November 1959 after the end of the Emergency, disbanding at RNAS Yeovilton on 1 December 1959.
+The squadron reformed at RNAS Eglinton (HMS Gannet), County Londonderry in Northern Ireland, on 17 March 1956, equipped with three Fairey Gannet A.S.1 anti-submarine aircraft.
+It deployed to RAF Nicosia in Cyprus on 8 April, with the role of carrying patrols to stop ships smuggling arms to insurgents during the Cyprus Emergency.
+The squadron received newer Gannet A.S.4s in June 1958, but returned to the United Kingdom in November 1959 after the end of the Emergency, disbanding at RNAS Yeovilton (HMS Heron), Somerset, on 1 December 1959.